sylvain-01/Python_Apps/README.md

-# Python project folder
+# Python Apps

-Mix of games & apps i created.
+Mix of apps i created.
 All coded in Python using pycharm IDE on Linux/Ubuntu OS.

-Games include:

-- Hangman
-- Rock, Paper, Scissors
-- Flappy Bird Game

 Apps include:

 - Multiple Choice Quiz
 - Calculator